 “House” is the operative word.
 To keep your dog’s digs warm, use the same things you do for your home—insulate it.
 The effects are similar.
 If you live in a continental climate, you can add something that is removable to adapt the doghouse to the season.
 You have several options.
 You can add fiberglass insulation.
 You can go old-school and just make the walls thicker.

 Your dog’s coat is their natural protection against both the heat and cold.
 It works like hay as an insulator that traps heat.
 Many cold-tolerant breeds have a double coat of fur to help them cope with freezing temperatures.
 During the winter, you can let it do its stuff.
 Say good-bye in the summer to improve air circulation to cool them.

 9. Add a Coat

 Sometimes, a doghouse will only go so far.
 You have to take charge.
 While some may think clothing for dogs silly, it can serve a practical purpose, especially if you live in a cold climate.
-It will keep your pet warm if his house is less than ideal.
+It will keep your pet warm if their house is less than ideal.
 It can also help keep your dog dry to prevent hypothermia.
-Something that is closer fitting is better than a coat than lays flat across his back.
+Something that is closer fitting is better than a coat than lays flat across their back.

-Don’t forget his feet!
+Don’t forget their feet!

-10. Tap into Solar
+10. Tap Into Solar

 Solar power has many applications.
 There’s no reason that you can’t tap into it as an alternative energy source if electricity isn’t practical.
 The benefit is that it’s cheaper than trying to provide electricity for your entire household.
 A small solar panel is enough to provide the juice for an external source of heat.